Cityplace (Winnipeg): History

-In January 1976, Eaton's announced that they would discontinue printing their coloured catalogues in Winnipeg and would close down the catalogue and mail order building as of March 1st.
+In January 1976, Eaton's announced that they would discontinue printing their coloured catalogues in Winnipeg and would close down the catalogue and mail order building as of March 1.
 All unclaimed stock at the Catalogue Office would be sold at discount.
 This sale went on into the summer of 1976.

 Remodelling construction began in November 1977, with the Clearance Salesroom demolished to make way for the spiral parkade.

 Eaton Place opened on 11 October 1979 as downtown Winnipeg's first indoor shopping mall.
 It capitalized on its location adjacent to the downtown Eaton's department store, which was then the largest and busiest store in the city, now demolished.
-The former Eaton's store site is now the city's arena, Canada Life Centre (formerly Bell MTS Place or MTS Centre).
+The former Eaton's store site is now the city's arena, Canada Life Centre.

 Cineplex announced in June 1980 that they would build several multiplex movie theatres across Canada, and that Winnipeg would soon have 7 theatre locations, yet to be determined.
 In December 1980, the city's first multiplex movie theatre, Cineplex 7, opened on the second floor of Eaton Place.
 It was subsequently closed in the 1990s because of the small size of each theatre.

 Following the opening of Portage Place in the late 1980s, the owners of Eaton Place updated the interior design to compete with the other malls that had been refurbished.

-In 1998, Eaton Place was purchased for $35 million by Osmington Inc., a privately-owned, Toronto-based real estate company.
+In 1998, Eaton Place was purchased for $35 million by Osmington Inc., a privately owned, Toronto-based real estate company.
 Israeli investors purchased the building in 2003 for an undisclosed sum.
 The building was then purchased by Huntingdon Real Estate Investment Trust (REIT) in 2005 for $75 million.